Aliorithm/RightelYar/README.md

 ## Features

 - View all SIM cards and their charging status
-- Mark SIM cards as charged with admin tracking
+- Mark SIM cards as charged (tracks who charged)
-- Receive reminders for SIM cards that need charging (after 150 days)
+- Receive reminders for SIM cards that need charging (after `REMINDER_DAYS`)
-- View charging history for each SIM card
+- Admin-only access
-- Admin authentication for secure access
+- Express endpoints for health check and cron trigger on Render

 ## Setup Instructions